Frequently Asked Questions

 Donors are asked to commit to approximately 6 months, producing one sample per week.

 The minimum commitment is required so we have enough specimens to compensate for the expense of the medical testing involved.
 The majority of donors choose to and are allowed to continue donating past the minimum contract.

-The process may take a couple weeks.
+The sperm donation application process may take a couple weeks.
 Applicants should expect to spend around an one hour filling out the medical questionnaire and one hour for the interview.
 Up to four appointments may be scheduled with your local facility for semen evaluation.
 An initial blood draw and physical will also need to be scheduled before final approval.